gregwhitaker/ratpack-flatleftright-example/README.md

 # ratpack-promisejoin-example

-An example of joining multiple promises in a parallel batch in [Ratpack](https://www.ratpack.io).
+An example of joining multiple promises with a parallel batch in [Ratpack](https://www.ratpack.io).

 ## Building the Example
 Run the following Gradle command to build the example: